-Japan’s Love for US Consumer Goods Rebounds with Great USD-to-Yen Exchange Rate
+Japan's Love for US Consumer Goods Soars with Strong Yen

 MyUS, the leader in international package forwarding and shipping, has witnessed a huge surge in the desire of US products from Japanese consumers.
 Last week marked a record low for the US Dollar to the Yen, which most likely correlates with this latest buying frenzy.
 So far, MyUS.com has seen a 450% increase in shipping to the US from Japan.
 The shipped items range from gaming and electronic products to household items, like vacuums to high-end apparel and jewelry brands, like Coach and Tiffany.